 Written by: Matthew Schulz, RPh Rocky Mountain Cancer Centers

-Description:Identify patients who are using Afinitor (everolimus) and could benefit from stomatitis prophylaxis with a steroid mouthwash.
+Description of PQI: The purpose of this PQI is to identify patients initiating everolimus therapy and could benefit from stomatitis prophylaxis with a steroid mouthwash.

-PQI process: Upon receipt of a new prescription for Everolimus (Afinitor)
+PQI process: Upon receipt of a new prescription for everolimus:

 - Identify if the patient may be a candidate for steroid rinse